itsvishal143/token/README.md

-MyToken
+Project Title : In this project we need to create a token in which we are taking some public variables which stores (Token Name, Token Abbrv., Total Supply).
+The primary objective of the MyToken contract is to provide a simple and comprehensible implementation of token creation and management on the Ethereum network.
+It serves as an educational tool for developers learning about blockchain and smart contracts, and as a foundational template for more complex token systems.
+The MyToken smart contract offers a straightforward implementation of a custom token on the Ethereum blockchain.
+It allows users to mint and burn tokens while tracking the total supply and individual balances.
+It is designed to offer a simple yet effective way to manage a token with basic functionalities.

+Description : we need to perform different function in token to demonstrate the code.
+Mint Tokens: This function allows the creation of new tokens.
+Burn Tokens: This function enables the destruction of existing tokens.
+Total Supply: This feature keeps track of the overall number of tokens in circulation.
+Balances: This feature maintains records of individual token holders' balances.

-This is a simple ERC-20 token contract implemented in Solidity.
+Getting Started: This is a simple ERC-20 token contract implemented in Solidity.
 The contract allows for the creation and destruction of tokens, as well as storing information about the token.

-Requirements
+Requirements:
 1. The contract has public variables that store the details about the coin:
    - `tokenName`: A string representing the name of the token.
    - `abbrv`: A string representing the abbreviation of the token.